 Edward M. Giles has served as a Director of the Company since November 1993.
-He is managing member of GME Capital LLC since 2005.
+He has been managing member of GME Capital LLC since 2005.
 Mr. Giles was Chairman of The Vertical Group, Inc., an investment fund administration company from 1989 through 2006, and now serves as its Chairman Emeritus.
 Mr. Giles was previously President of F. Eberstadt & Co., Inc., a securities firm.
 Mr. Giles also serves on the Board of Directors of Tepha, Inc. (see "Certain Relationships and Related Person Transactions").
 Mr. Giles served on the Board of Directors of Ventana Medical Systems, Inc. from 1992 until 2008.
 Mr. Giles received a B.Ch.E. from Princeton University, and an S.M. in Industrial Management from Massachusetts Institute of Technology (MIT).
-The Board of Directors has concluded that Mr. Giles should serve as a Director because of his many years of experience as an investor in companies from start-up through successful commercialization and his experience gained from serving on the Boards of many of those companies.
+The Board of Directors has concluded that Mr. Giles should serve as a Director because of his many years of experience as a leading chemical industry investment analyst and an investor in companies from start-up through successful commercialization and his experience gained from serving on the Boards of many of those companies.

 Peter N. Kellogg has served as a Director of the Company since March 2007.
-Since August 2007, he has been Executive Vice President and Chief Financial Officer of Merck & Co., Inc. He joined Merck in 2007 after serving as Executive Vice President, Finance and Chief Financial Officer of Biogen Idec Inc. From 2000 to 2003, Mr. Kellogg held the same position at Biogen, Inc. Before that, he served as Senior Vice President, PepsiCo E-Commerce at PepsiCo Inc. from March to July 2000 and as Senior Vice President and Chief Financial Officer, Frito-Lay International, from March 1998 to March 2000.
+Since August 2007, he has been Executive Vice President and Chief Financial Officer of Merck & Co., Inc. From 2000 to 2007, Mr. Kellogg served as Chief Financial Officer of Biogen Idec Inc. and the former Biogen, Inc. Before that, Mr. Kellogg was an executive with PepsiCo for 13 years in a range of financial and general management positions.
 Prior to joining PepsiCo, Mr. Kellogg was a senior consultant with Arthur Andersen & Co. and Booz Allen & Hamilton.
 Mr. Kellogg holds an M.B.A. in Management from the University of Pennsylvania and a B.S. in Engineering from Princeton University.
 The Board of Directors has concluded that Mr. Kellogg should serve as a Director because his experience in finance, biotechnology and branded consumer products will be valuable to Metabolix as the Company moves into the next phases of its growth.
-Mr. Kellogg brings valuable insights from his current and prior positions that contributed to his role on the Company's Compensation Committee and he is expected to serve as an important resource on the Audit Committee beginning in 2010.
+Mr. Kellogg brings valuable insights from his current and prior positions that contribute to his role on the Board and he serves as an important resource on the Audit Committee

 Jay Kouba, Ph.D., has served as a Director of the Company since June 2006 and as Chairman of the Board since April 2007.
 From May 2007 until March 2008, Dr. Kouba was the interim President and Chief Executive Officer of the Company.
 Since May 2007, Dr. Kouba has been the President and Chief Executive Officer of Tetra Vitae Bioscience.
 From January 2006 until May 2007, Dr. Kouba served as the President of Oniro Consulting, a strategic management consulting firm.
 From January 1999 to December 2005, Dr. Kouba held several positions with BP's Petrochemicals Segment.
 From August 2004 to December 2005, Dr. Kouba served as Senior Vice President, Strategy, Marketing and Technology for Innovene, BP's olefins and polymers subsidiary, earlier in 2004, as Vice President, Sales, Marketing and Logistics, and between 1999 and 2003, as Vice President, Technology.
 Dr. Kouba is also a Director of Telles, LLC, the Company's joint venture with Archer Daniels Midland Company.
+Dr. Kouba received a B.S. in Chemistry from Stanford University, a Ph.D. in Chemistry from Harvard

-Dr. Kouba received a B.S. in Chemistry from Stanford University, a Ph.D. in Chemistry from Harvard University and an M.B.A. from the University of Chicago.
+University and an M.B.A. from the University of Chicago.
 The Board believes that Dr. Kouba's knowledge and experience of technology, strategy, and marketing will be valuable as Metabolix moves forward in commercializing biobased, sustainable solutions for plastics, fuels and chemicals.
 Dr. Kouba has not only run large organizations, but he has successfully led them through periods of significant growth and development.